drbean/edit/jeffreykuo/Send_thermal_pad.md

 ## Characterization

-The chemical structure analysis of silicone resins was characterized by Fourier Transform Infrared (FTIR) spectroscopy using an FTS-1000 Infrared Spectrometer (Bio-Rad Digilab) in the frequency range of 4000-600 cm^-1^ in transmittance mode.
-Specimen was prepared using potassium bromide (KBr) pellet method using weight ration of resin:KBr is 1:20.
-The molecular weight analysis of silicone resins was determined bu ACQUITY Advanced Polymer Chromatography (APC, Waters Co.Ltd.) using tetrahydrofuran as an eluent and polystryrene as standard.
-Crosslink density (*V~e~*) was calculated based on ASTM D6814 standard.
+The chemical structure analysis of the silicone resins was carried out by Fourier Transform Infrared (FTIR) spectroscopy using an FTS-1000 Infrared Spectrometer (Bio-Rad Digilab) in the frequency range of 4000-600 cm^-1^ in transmittance mode.
+Specimens were prepared using the potassium bromide (KBr) pellet method with a weight ratio of resin to KBr of 1:20.
+The molecular weight analysis of the silicone resins was determined by ACQUITY Advanced Polymer Chromatography (APC, Waters Co.Ltd.) using tetrahydrofuran as an eluent and polystryrene as standard.
+Crosslink density (*V~e~*) was calculated based on the ASTM D6814 standard.
 The Flory-Rehner equation for crosslink density: ^32^

 > \(1\)

-Where *V~e~* is effective number of chains in a real network per unit volume, *X~l~* is polymer-solvent interation parameter (0.845), *V~l~* is molecular volume of solvent (106.54X10^-3^ L mol^-1^) and *V~r~* is volume fraction of polymer in a swollen network in equilibrium with pure solvent. *V~r~* is volume fraction of polymer in a swollen network in equilibrium with pure solvent is calculated as: ^33,34^
+Where *V~e~* is the effective number of chains in a real network per unit volume, *X~l~* is the polymer-solvent interation parameter (0.845), *V~l~* is the molecular volume of the solvent (106.54X10^-3^ L mol^-1^) and *V~r~* is the volume fraction of polymer in a swollen network in equilibrium with pure solvent, is calculated as: ^33,34^

 > \(2\)

-where *w~dry~* is weight of dry rubber, *ρ~rubber~* is rubber density, *w~absorbed~* is weight of solvent absorbed by sample and *ρ~solvent~* is solvent density.Thermal stability of silicone rubber composite was performed with thermogravimetry analysis (TGA Q500, TA Instrument) in the range of 30 to 650^o^C with a heating rate of 10^o^C min^-1^ under nitrogen flow at 40 mL min^-1^.Heat resistance of material (T~heat-resistance\ index~) ^18^ can be determined using equation as
+where *w~dry~* is the weight of the dry rubber, *ρ~rubber~* is the rubber density, *w~absorbed~* is the weight of solvent absorbed by the sample and *ρ~solvent~* is solvent density.
+The thermal stability of the silicone rubber composite was determined by thermogravimetry analysis (TGA Q500, TA Instrument) in the range of 30 to 650^o^C with a heating rate of 10^o^C min^-1^ under nitrogen flow at 40 mL min^-1^.
+The heat resistance of the material (T~heat-resistance\ index~) ^18^ can be determined using the equation:
-follows:

 > \(3\)

-Thermal conductivity was performed with thermal conductivity analyzer (Hot Disk TPS 2500S) using transient plane source method, followed ISO 22007-2 standard.
-The mechanical properties were determined using a universal tensile tester (Chun Yen Testing Machines, CY-6040A) with weight loading of 500 kg and cross-head speed of 10 mm min^-1^, under ASTM D412 standard.
+Thermal conductivity was tested with a thermal conductivity analyzer (Hot Disk TPS 2500S) using the transient plane source method, and following the ISO 22007-2 standard.
+The pads' mechanical properties were determined using a universal tensile tester (Chun Yen Testing Machines, CY-6040A) with weight loading of 500 kg and cross-head speed of 10 mm min^-1^, under the ASTM D412 standard.
 The hardness was measured with a hardness tester durometer, shore A type (Teclock, GS-709).
-The morphology of silicone resin and fractography of silicone rubber composite were observed using scanning electron microscopy (SEM, JEOL JSM-6930LV).
-The samples were platinum coated to enhance its conductivity with an auto fine coater (JEOL JFC-1300) for 80 seconds.
-The density of composite was determined using ASTM D792 standard.
-The mass loss and volatile content was determined using ASTM E595 standard.
-The flame resistance was determined using UL-94 standard.
-The resistivity of composite was measured using resistivity meter based on ASTM D257.
+The morphology of the silicone resin and fractography of the silicone rubber composite were observed using scanning electron microscopy (SEM, JEOL JSM-6930LV).
+The samples were platinum coated to enhance their conductivity with an auto fine coater (JEOL JFC-1300) for 80 seconds.
+The density of the composite was determined using the ASTM D792 standard.
+The mass loss and volatile content were determined using the ASTM E595 standard.
+The flame resistance was determined using the UL-94 standard.
+The resistivity of the composite was measured using an ASTM D257 resistivity meter.

 **Results and Discussion**